Anyadike22/Hypothesis-Testing-for-Website-Designs-to-Improve-User-Engagement./README.md

 The task/goal is to identify which theme, Light Theme or Dark Theme, yields better user engagement, purchases and conversion rates.
 You need to determine if there is a statistically significant difference in the key metrics between the two themes.

-# Hypothesis Testing: Process We Can Follow
+# Hypothesis Testing: The Process
 So, Hypothesis Testing is a fundamental process in data science for making data-driven decisions and inferences about populations based on sample data.
 Below is the process we can follow for the task of Hypothesis Testing:

 Hypothesis Testing: Process We Can Follow